seven1m/sooner.io/README.md

 * `createdAt`
 * `updatedAt`

 You should only set the `status` and `data` fields yourself.
-You should store an object in the `data` attribute with as much information as you need to track your work.
+Store an object in the `data` attribute with as much information as you need to track your work.
 If you manage to keep the data object flat (only a single-layer JS object), all the attributes will be easily visible via the web interface in table form (though it is indeed possible to store nested objects as well)

 ## License